 Please let us know if you have any questions, complaints or concerns about your dealings with U.S. Bank Canada.

-Alternatively, customers may contact us directly at: 1 800-588-8065 and request to speak to the Manager of Customer Service, or via e-mail at email@example.com.
+Customers may contact us directly with any questions or concerns at: 800-588-8065 and request to speak to the Manager of Customer Service, or by e-mail at email@example.com.